 There are currently no treatments that can cure or stop the progression of Alzheimer's disease.
 The care of people with Alzheimer's disease is aimed at minimizing symptoms and maximizing independence and the quality of life as much as possible.

-There are some medications that may help to manage some symptoms, and there are many clinical trials taking place to ...Alzheimer's disease Treatments
+There are some medications that may help to manage some symptoms, and there are many clinical trials taking place to research a ...Alzheimer's disease Treatments

 Some of the possible treatments listed in sources for treatment of Alzheimer's disease may include: